AdobeDocs/app-builder/src/pages/getting_started/first_app.md

      ◉ CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy
     ```

-    Each option indicates a feature you can enable for your App Builder Application.
-You can select one or all of the options depending on the application you intend to build.
-We recommend that you select all for now to fully explore all the options.
+    Each option indicates a feature you can enable for your App Builder application.
+Select one or all the options depending on the application you intend to build.
+We recommend you select all for now to fully explore all the options.

     - **Actions: Deploy Runtime actions:** adding the boilerplate for backend serverless actions on [Adobe I/O Runtime](/apis/experienceplatform/runtime)
     - **Events: Publish to Adobe I/O Events:** adding the boilerplate for a serverless action that publishes [Custom I/O Events](/apis/experienceplatform/events/docs.html#!adobedocs/adobeio-events/master/using/custom_events.md)